tree-chutes/kind_of_learning/README.md

 # kind_of_learning
-A incipient neural network library as a microservice
+An incipient neural network library as a microservice